 They had some interesting finds.
 It was a bit busy with all the kids grabbing at the bug containers and loads of noise, so I didn’t hear exactly the names of each one, but Maebh’s favorite was the “pinky one”.

 They also had a chance to hold an actual beetle.
 I took a bunch of photos of that as they were so gentle with it.
-First Harvey held it and then Maebh and then back to Harvey.
-You can see their little hands and how comical it was to pass it back with the help of Godelieve.
+You can see their little hands and how comical it was to pass it back with the help of my friend.

 We then went inside the building to have a snack and do a craft.
 We did cellophane months and newspaper moths.
 They also found a black beetle in the bathroom, so we got to look at that up close too.

 After we did that we headed outside for a story and sing-a-long.
 Keeping with the theme, they read the story of “The Very Hungry Caterpillar” by Eric Carle.
 And coincidentally in western Massachusetts (2 hours west of Boston), you will find The Eric Carle Museum of Picture Book Art.